Kiesselbach's plexus

 Kiesselbach's plexus is an anastomotic arterial network (plexus) of four or five arteries in the nose supplying the nasal septum.
 It lies in the anterior inferior part of the septum known as Little's area, Kiesselbach's area, or Kiesselbach's triangle.
-It is a common site for nosebleeds.
+It is a common site for anterior nosebleeds.

 Structure

 Kiesselbach's plexus is an anastomosis of four or five arteries: